Skip to main content

 Two cats drinking out of a puddle

 The answer to why cats and water are such a bad match may lie in the cat’s evolution and ancestors.
-The Canadian Veterinary Medical Association theorizes that cats owe their dislike of water to the fact that they originated in dry, desert climates.
-In these climates, cats were never exposed to rivers and lakes, and rain would have been a rare occurrence.
+Some feline experts theorize that cats owe their dislike of water to the fact that they originated in dry, desert climates.
+In these regions, cats were never exposed to rivers and lakes, and rain would have been a rare occurrence.
 They learned to conserve water during dry spells and didn’t rely on access to bodies of water the way that other species did.

 As a result, bodies of water are still somewhat foreign to cats.
-Sure, our modern cats are exposed to water regularly, but their instincts, which they’ve inherited from their ancestors, are telling them there’s no good reason to mess with water.
+Sure, our modern cats are exposed to water regularly, but their instincts, which they’ve inherited from their ancestors, are telling them there’s no good reason to mess with the liquid.

 The sensation of being in water, such as when your cat gets a bath, can go against his natural instincts to stay safe and in control, too.
 Your cat can’t easily get out of a slippery tub, and when his coat is weighed down with water, it’s much more difficult to jump or climb away.
 Your cat will naturally want to avoid all those sensations.